RevenueCat/docs/docs/getting-started/entitlements/roku-products.md

 ![](/images/roku/roku-schedule-offer.png)

-Please refer to the [Trials and offers](/getting-started/entitlements/roku-products#trials-and-offers) section of this documentation for additional instructions on scheduling your offer.
+Please refer to the [Trials and offers](/getting-started/entitlements/roku-products#trials-and-offers) section of this documentation for additional instructions on creating an offer.
 When scheduling an offer, you must input a **Start date** and **End date**.

 Note that a customer can only receive one free trial or discount offer, regardless if it is a scheduled offer or part of your base product.
 For example, if you have a monthly subscription product with the following offers:
 - Time-limited offer: Two-month free trial